Chestnut45/cityscape/README.md

 ### Lighting:

-Traditional deferred shading with light volume proxy geometry is used due to the large number of lights in the scene.
+Traditional deferred rendering is used due to the large number of lights in the scene.

+Light volume proxy geometry is used to only generate fragments for pixels that will actually be affected by each light.

 I considered implementing tiled deferred or clustered deferred shading to remove all of the unnecessary extra gBuffer reads per fragment, but it proved too difficult in the timeframe available.

 There are 2 main directional lights (sun + moon), and ~400 point lights (at night, when the streetlights are on).